CANCER OF THE FEMALE GENITAL TRACT & SSD BENEFITS

 The SSA states that in order to determine the adverse effects of therapy, enough time must pass to allow them to see the effect of the therapy.
 The SSA believes the effects of treatment are temporary in most instances.
 However, the effects must keep you from working for a period of at least 12 months in a row.
 In those situations, the SSA must determine that your medical condition prevents you from working for over one year.
 If so, the SSA should pay you SSDI benefits.

-HOW WE HELP YOU WIN SSD AND SSI BENEFITS
+HOW WE HELP YOU WIN SSDI AND SSI BENEFITS

 You do not need to apply for Social Security benefits by yourself.
-You can always call our law firm and we will help you win benefits for cancer of the female genital tract.
-Our law firm can help you file your SSD and SSI application.
+You can always call our law firm.
+We will help you win benefits for cancer of the female genital tract.
+Our law firm can help you file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 WE OFFER A FREE REVIEW ABOUT YOUR SSD BENEFITS